angela24680403/avatar-texture-synthesis/README.md

 # TextureGen.AI: A ControlNet-Guided Approach to 3D Object Texture Modification and Synthesis

 Welcome to the TextureGen.AI Repository!
 This tool aims to help designers and researchers find optimal ControlNet parameters for texture modification and synthesis with a proof-of-concept pipeline to demonstrate an end-to-end texture generation once the optimal parameters are found.
+Please clone this repository and open the fyp-implementation folder on Unity Hub to access the project.

 Key Features: